erikwijmans/skynet-ddp-slurm-example/README.md

 ## Some warnings about NCCL

+**Update**: More recent versions of NCCL have the ability to monitor themselves and not spin forever.
+When debugging, do `export NCCL_BLOCKING_WAIT=1` or `export NCCL_ASYNC_ERROR_HANDLING=1`.
+The latter has a much lower performance overhead but makes crashes more opaque.

 [NCCL](https://developer.nvidia.com/nccl) is the workhorse responsible for averaging the gradients between all the different processes and it is really quite fast and scales incredibly well.
 However, NCCL has an interesting design choice: it has no timeout functionality.